jubearsun/web-tier-2016/Week 3 - Intro to Javascript and HTTP Requests/README.md

 ### Downloads

+Please download the [postman app](https://www.getpostman.com/), it's one of the most mature API testing apps.
+If you're feeling experimental, try the [insomnia app](https://insomnia.rest).
+It pretty much does the same thing, I just like the way insomnia looks and it's ironic that it's called insomnia :grin:.
+Fair warning though, insomnia does have some issues with not updating DNS information (at least for me).

-Please download the [insomnia app](https://insomnia.rest/), it'll help you debug APIs and let you send requests to a server without writing a line of code :smiley:
+Either will help you debug APIs and let you send requests to a server without writing a line of code :smiley:

-There's also the [postman app](https://www.getpostman.com/) that does the same thing, I just like the way insomnia looks and it's ironic that it's called insomnia :grin:

 ### Javascript